History of Niagara Falls

-Niagara Falls USA is a region rich in cultural heritage and history, from daredevils who have attempted to take on the mighty Falls to electrifying inventors such as Nikola Tesla, best known for his contributions to the design of the modern alternating current electricity supply system.
+Niagara Falls history is rich in heritage and interesting facts, from daredevils who have attempted to take on the mighty Falls to electrifying inventors such as Nikola Tesla, best known for his contributions to the design of the modern alternating current electricity supply system.

 Native Americans living in the region were most likely the first people to behold the power of Niagara Falls.
-And in December 1678, the Falls were first discovered by French explorer, Father Louis Hennepin.
+After that, Niagara Falls was discovered by French explorer, Father Louis Hennepin in December 1678.
 The region soon became a French stronghold, as forts were built at the mouth of the Niagara River, controlling access to the Great Lakes.
 The fort was restored between 1926 and 1934 and is now present day, Old Fort Niagara – an 18th century fortress offering daily programming including live reenactments and demonstrations year-round.

 Not only are the Falls themselves powerful, but the City of Niagara was the birthplace of hydroelectric power!
 In 1896, Nikola Tesla developed the alternating current system, which allowed for the transmission of power generated along the Niagara River to homes and businesses.
 The Niagara Gorge Discovery Center is located above the site of the Schoellkopf Power Station, from which electricity was first sold as a commodity.
 Today, power plants on both the American and Canadian side of the Falls produce nearly 2.5 million kilowatts of electricity.
 Power up and explore more at NYPA – Niagara Power Vista where scientific exploration awaits with hands-on interactive technologies, a multi-sensory 4D theatre and more.